olvert/PFP/lab_d/tutorial.md

 ```
 In the above implementation, fib 14 and fib 21 are evaluated in parallel.
 Since we are using the rpar, the return does not wait for the evaluation of fib 14 and fib 21 to complete, and it should run.

 To try those examples (we assume the file is saved as tutorial.hs), first it has to be compiled in parallel by adding -threaded flag.
 This flag tells the compiler to use GHC parallelism.
-Then we run our biinary with two cores, which is enforece by the flags +RTS -N2.
+Then we run our binary with two cores, which is enforced by the flags +RTS -N2.

 ```
 $ ghc -O2 tutorial.hs -threaded